scala/scala3/docs/docs/reference/contextual/extension-methods.md

   def (xs: List[T]) third[T]: T = xs.tail.tail.head
 }
 ```
-The repetition in the parameters can be avoided by moving the parameters in front of the opening brace.
+The repetition in the parameters can be avoided by hoisting the parameters up into the given instance itself.
 The following version is a shorthand for the code above.
 ```scala
 given listOps: [T](xs: List[T]) {
   def second: T = xs.tail.head